-Free parking in Cadiz can seem almost an impossible mission, as the city is gradually losing free parking spaces.
-Something that becomes even more difficult in the summer season, because it is a city that receives many visitors.
-However, in today’s article we bring you some possibilities so that you can park for free in the city of Cadiz, without having to worry about payments or rotational changes.
+Parking for free in Cadiz can seem almost an impossible mission, due to the progressive loss of free parking spaces.
+Something that becomes even more difficult in the summer season, as it is a city that receives many visitors.
+However, we bring you some possibilities so that you can park for free in the city of Cadiz, without having to worry about payments or rotating changes.

-On one hand, On the Carretera Industrial we can find a parking space that has been fitted out to make up for the absence of the parking spaces that have been replaced by the work on the bicycle lane.
-Specifically, we have 304 parking spaces.
-On the other hand, although further away from the centre, we can also find Punta de San Felipe, on Paseo Pascual Pery.
+In the Carretera Industrial we can find a parking space that has been enabled to compensate for the absence of parking spaces that have been replaced by the works of the bike lane.
+Specifically, there are 304 parking spaces.
+On the other hand, although further away from the center, we can also find the Punta de San Felipe, on Paseo Pascual Pery.

-In front of the Parque Genovés, on Avenida Dr. Gómez Ulla, as well as on the streets near the Simón Bolívar Monument, we can still find free parking areas.
-However, we must add that you would be very lucky to find parking in these areas, as they are usually very busy.
+In front of Parque Genovés, on Avenida Dr. Gómez Ulla, as well as in the streets near the Monument of Simón Bolívar we can still find free parking areas.
+However, we must add that you have to be very lucky to be able to find parking in these areas, as they tend to be very busy.

-The blue zone is free as long as the parking time does not exceed three hours.
-The intention of these zones is to promote an equal distribution for all, since the parking space in the public thoroughfare is too limited, and thus its use by a large number of citizens can be optimized, as pointed out by the Municipal Company of Mobility and Parking of Cadiz (Emasa).
+The blue zone is free of charge as long as the parking time does not exceed three hours.
+The intention of these zones is to promote an equal distribution for all, since the parking space on public roads is too limited, and thus can optimize its use by a large number of citizens, as noted by the Municipal Mobility and Parking Company of Cadiz (Emasa).

-However, the policy is difficult for those who have to park their car to go to work, as they have to move their car every three hours, and normally these offices or places of employment are located within the regulated areas.
+However, the measure is difficult to assume by those who have to park their vehicle to be able to go to work, since they must move the car every three hours, and normally these offices or places of employment are located within the regulated areas.

 During the summer season the blue zone is extended, and the same formula is implemented in the Paseo Marítimo, being possible to park from Monday to Sunday from 12:00 to 21:00.
-In addition, this year the area of Avenida Cayetano del Toro, which is located between the Glorieta Ingeniero de la Cierva and Cortadura, which was a free parking area, is now regulated.
+In addition, this year the area of Avenida Cayetano del Toro, located between the Glorieta Ingeniero de la Cierva and Cortadura, which was a free parking area, becomes regulated.

 In the area of the beach of Cádiz have also been established numerous spaces that are now part of the blue zone: Avenida Fernández Ladreda, Av.
 Amílcar Barca, Callejón del Blanco, Calle San Juan Bautista, Paseo Marítimo, Av.
 Cayetano del Toro, Av.
 José León de Carranza and Glorieta Cortadura.

-In case we have not been able to find any parking available in the blue zone, we can opt for the orange zone, which is mainly for residents, and has also been considerably extended for the summer months.
+In case we have not been able to find any available parking in the blue zone.
+We can opt for the orange zone, which are mainly intended for residents, and have also been expanding for the summer months.

-As of July 1 the areas affected are Plaza Santo Angel de la Guarda, Cruz Roja Española, Almirante Vierna, Muñoz Arenillas, Marianista Cubillo, Cielo, Dorotea, Pereira, Fernández Ballesteros, Doctor Fleming, Brazil, Arcángel San Miguel, San Bartolomé, Marqués de Copranis.
+From July 1 the affected areas are Plaza Santo Angel de la Guarda, Spanish Red Cross, Almirante Vierna, Muñoz Arenillas, Marianista Cubillo, Cielo, Dorotea, Pereira, Fernández Ballesteros, Doctor Fleming, Brasil, Arcángel San Miguel, San Bartolomé, Marqués de Copranis.
 If you want to enjoy an experience with our best guides, you can book our Free Tours.

-Futhermore, all these new areas, we must add those that were already operating on a regular basis.
-Such as, Plaza Tres Carabelas, Calle Méjico and Av. del Descubrimiento, the old bus station in Plaza de Sevilla, and Glorieta Ingeniero la Cierva.
+In addition to all these new areas we have to add the ones that were already working as usual, such as Plaza Tres Carabelas, Calle Méjico and Av. del Descubrimiento, Antigua Estación de Autobuses in Plaza de Sevilla, and Glorieta Ingeniero la Cierva.

 The prices of the parking lots are variable, being, within the historical center, some zones more economic than others.
 For example, the Muelle Reina Sofía, the Muelle Pesquero, Valcárcel and Campo de las Balas car parks are the best options.

 The City Council is in the process of providing 1,254 parking spaces in the historic centre, of which 879 will be reserved for residents, and 375 will be mixed.
 This regulation will make it possible for the residents of the old town, who have lost a great deal of parking space due to the work on the bicycle lane and the pedestrianisation of the Plaza de España, to find it less difficult to park their vehicles.

-Nevertheless, this policy will be negative for visitors, as there will be less supply to park.
+However, this policy will be negative for visitors, as there will be less supply to park.
 The spaces that will be enabled as a green area are the park of the Wall, the Plaza de las Tres Carabelas and the streets of San Carlos, Mentidero, el Balón, la Viña and San Juan.